AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/protocols.md

 ![](../../../images/tutorials/dataflow/databases/schedule-once.png)

 ## Provide dataflow details

-The *[!UICONTROL Dataflow detail]* step appears, allowing you to name and give a brief description about your new dataflow.
+The *[!UICONTROL Dataflow detail]* step appears, allowing you to name and provide a brief description about your new dataflow.

 During this process, you can also enable *[!UICONTROL Partial ingestion]* and *[!UICONTROL Error diagnostics]*.
-Enabling *[!UICONTROL Partial ingestion]* provides the ability to ingest data containing errors up to a certain threshold that you can set.
-Enabling *[!UICONTROL Error diagnostics]* will provide details on any incorrect data that is batched separately.
+Enabling *[!UICONTROL Partial ingestion]* provides the ability to ingest data containing errors up to a certain threshold.
+Once *[!UICONTROL Partial ingestion]* is enabled, drag the *[!UICONTROL Error threshold %]* dial to adjust the error threshold of the batch.
+Alternatively, you can manually adjust the threshold by selecting the input box.
 For more information, see the [partial batch ingestion overview](../../../../ingestion/batch-ingestion/partial.md).

 Provide values for the dataflow and select **[!UICONTROL Next]**.